NOC-MDP/ReSow-Ceeds-V4/docs/InstallGuide.md

 ```shell
 $ ./mbtileserver
 ```
-If a https service is desired and a certificate has been generated then the following will start mbtileserver in https mode and compatible with the nginx configuration.
+If a HTTPS service is desired and a certificate has been generated then the following will start mbtileserver in HTTPS mode and compatible with the nginx configuration.

 ```shell
 $ ./mbtileserver -c /etc/ssl/certs/selfsigned.crt -k /etc/ssl/private/selfsigned.key -p 8000